sicelo/iio-sensor-proxy/README.md

 $ meson _build -Dprefix=/usr
 $ ninja -v -C _build install
 ```
-It requires libgudev and systemd (>= 233 for the accelerometer quirks).
+It requires libgudev, systemd (>= 233 for the accelerometer quirks) and polkit-gobject.

 Usage
 -----